bgmiller100/MeteorFinder/README.md

 ## 3. VERSION NOTES

 v0.1: Initial release.
-KFWS fall confirmed with 1 ID at 16:53:32, no false positves over the full date 2/15/2009. v0.2: Memory leak fixed in Unwrapper
+KFWS fall confirmed with 1 ID at 16:53:32, no false positves over the full date 2/15/2009.

+v0.2: KLRX fall confirmed in KnownFalls.txt, 2 ID's identified for previously known KFWS event.
+Outputs include latitude/longitude/altitude for each ID.

 ---